angelasonline/langlayer/README.md

 Language is infrastructure.

-Public announcements are typically delivered in one language and designed for the hearing population.
+Today, public announcements are typically delivered in one language and designed for the hearing population.
 If you're not a native speaker, or are Deaf, society largely makes it your burden to translate, find an interpreter, or navigate your way having missed the announcement entirely.

-As language models became capable of solving these problems, access became dependent on infrastructure that communities did not control.

 **What if people could enter any space and receive information in the language that works for them, without carrying the burden of translation, interpretation, or accessibility alone?**